The Human Truth Foundation

 ...

 France performs very well in ensuring human rights and freedom compared to most other countries.
-France does the best in terms of commentary in Human Rights Watch reports18.
-It comes in the best 20 when it comes to freethought19 (amongst the best in Europe), LGBT equality20, the rate of gender bias (from 7 indicators)21, its nominal commitment to Human Rights22 and in opposing gender inequality23.
-It does better than average when it comes to speed of uptake of HR treaties24, supporting personal, civil & economic freedoms25 and in supporting press freedom26.
-In 2017, Human Rights Watch singled out Emmanuel Macron (France's President) in particular as embracing and supporting human rights visibly and explicitly, and his success in the polls indicates that his stance is widely accepted27.
-They also say that France's support of women's rights at home and internationally has been notable28.
-But, things could still be better.
-France does worse than average when it comes to its success in fighting anti-semitic prejudice29.
-In some cases, anti-terrorism laws are being used to bypass judicial process, and, France's dealing with the Calais area migration camps have resulted in "dire living conditions" and the French ombudsman states that police behaviour has been abusive.30.
+France does the best in commentary in Human Rights Watch reports19.
+It comes in the best 20 in terms of freethought20 (amongst the best in Europe), LGBT equality21, the rate of gender bias (from 7 indicators)22, its nominal commitment to Human Rights23 and in opposing gender inequality24.
+It does better than average when it comes to supporting personal, civil & economic freedoms25, eliminating modern slavery26, supporting press freedom27 and in its average Freedom in the World rating.
+France doesn't do so well in other areas.
+France does worse than average for its success in fighting anti-semitic prejudice28.
+In some cases, anti-terrorism laws are being used to bypass judicial process, and, France's dealing with the Calais area migration camps have resulted in "dire living conditions" and the French ombudsman states that police behaviour has been abusive.29.

 For tables, charts and commentary, see: